b: 1967

 1987Date Convicted:

-On November 27, 1987, Anthony Ponticelli went to a friend's house in Marion County, Florida.
-He stayed there for about half an hour before going to the home of Nicholas and Ralph Grandinetti, who were brothers.
-At their house, they talked about money that Ponticelli owed them for cocaine.
-Ponticelli said he would sell the cocaine and then pay them back.
+Story On November 27, 1987, Anthony Ponticelli went to a friend's house in Marion County, Florida.
+He stayed there for about half an hour before going to the home of Nicholas and Ralph Grandinetti.
+At their house, the three men discussed a substantial amount of money that Ponticelli owed the brothers for cocaine.
+Ponticelli told them he had a buyer lined up and would pay them back once he sold the drugs.

-At around 9:30 p.m., Ponticelli visited his best friend Joseph Leonard and returned a gun he had borrowed.
-He told Leonard that he had "did Nick" and asked for advice on what to do with the bodies.
-Ponticelli said the Grandetti brothers had been pressuring him for money, preventing him from leaving their house.
+At around 9:30 p.m., Ponticelli visited his best friend, Joseph Leonard, to return a gun he had borrowed.
+He confessed to Leonard that he had "did Nick" and asked for advice on what to do with the bodies.
+Ponticelli claimed the Grandinetti brothers had been pressuring him for money and refused to let him leave.

-After leaving Leonard's house, Ponticelli had a flat tire and abandoned the car that contained the bodies.
-Later, he took a cab back to his friend's house.
-He confessed to having shot the Grandetti brothers for money and drugs.
-He even washed his clothes while he was there.
+After leaving Leonard's house, Ponticelli suffered a flat tire and abandoned the car with the bodies still inside.
+He then took a cab to another acquaintance's home.
+There, he confessed again to shooting the brothers for cash and drugs, and immediately washed his blood-stained clothes.

-The following day, the bodies of the Grandetti brothers were found.
+The following day, authorities found the abandoned vehicle.
+Ralph Grandinetti was found dead in the back seat.
 Nicholas, who had been shot in the head, was still alive when discovered but later died from his injuries.
-Ralph was found dead in the back seat.